-I laughed out loud this morning as I read a blog from High Scalability that noted “Engineering Cultures Suck at Product.”
-The author couldn’t be more right and it’s about time that this message becomes mainstream.
+I laughed out loud this morning as I read a blog from High Scalability that noted “Engineering First Cultures Suck at Product.”
+The author couldn’t be more right, and it’s about time that this message becomes mainstream.

 In other words, while it’s important to know how to build the software right, it’s ten times more important to know how to build the right software.

 Performance, scalability, and maintainability are essential, but they only matter if your product is gaining traction in the market.
 What to build and how to monetize it always matter.

 It amazes me that even today, the vast majority of product engineering firms do not grasp the importance of product.
 While they seem to have embraced the reality that user experience and design matters (note their continued acquisition of digital agencies), they have largely failed to understand the primacy of product over both design and engineering.
 They continue to talk about microservices, their engineers, and their agile processes.